SyafaHadyan/learn/src/Note/Rekayasa Perangkat Lunak/Bab 2 (Bagian 1).md

 - Users are intensively involved in defining prototypes.
 - Once the final prototype is developed, the requirement is considered to be frozen.

+#### Kelebihan Prototyping

+- Learning by doing -> requirements are partially known.
+- Improved and increased user involvement.
+- Feedback loop is established.
+- A more accurate end product -> reduces maintenance costs.

 ### Spiral